Hedron LogoAfternoon

 Should you charge for requests that failed?

-Rate limits: Often don't charge but count toward quotas
+• Rate limits: Many providers do not charge for blocked calls but count them toward quotas

 Free Tiers

-Many APIs offer free usage (first 1,000 calls per month free).
+Many APIs offer free usage such as the first 1,000 calls per month at no charge.

 If your API goes down and you issue credits:

-Recognize back as revenue when customer uses them
+• Recognize back as revenue when the customer uses the credits

 International Customers